Browsing Tag

 Investment Opportunities in the Avocado Sub-sector in Tanzania

-• -Investing into facilities that process avocados: sorting, cleaning, grading, packaging, production of assorted salads (foodstuffs), cooking oil, cosmetics, soap products etc.
+Investing in facilities that process avocados: sorting, cleaning, grading, packaging, production of assorted salads (foodstuffs), cooking oil, cosmetics, soap products, etc. This includes investment in modern technology like optical sorting machines.